 Common Health Problems

-Geckos and most other lizards and snakes need to shed their skins on a regular basis as part of their healthy growth.
-If a day gecko lives in unsanitary conditions, or in an enclosure with incorrect humidity, it may not be able to shed properly.
+Geckos and most other lizards and snakes need to shed their skins regularly as part of their healthy growth.
+If a day gecko lives in unsanitary conditions, or an enclosure with incorrect humidity, it may not be able to shed properly.
 It's also a sign of a gecko that's feeling stressed.

 Parasitic infections afflict many gecko breeds, and unfortunately, day geckos are no exception.
 The signs of a parasitic infection are often only detected by a reptile veterinarian during a fecal exam.

 There's also a metabolic bone disease to consider.
 This is a serious illness that affects many reptiles and happens when an animal has calcium and vitamin D deficiency.
 This leads to weakened bones, which is very painful for the gecko.
 If left untreated, metabolic bone disease can be fatal.

 If you suspect your day gecko has any of these illnesses, take it to a veterinarian who specializes in reptiles for diagnosis and treatment.